emotion-tuning/sdk/README.md

       with an actual key and save the file

 3. #### Update your site
-   1. Upload all files - the changed original site files _and_ the new SDK files - to your PHP server
+   1. Upload changed files _and_ the new SDK files to your PHP server
    2. Check your site in any browser
    3. Share the update with your clients! :-)